elsiete/CanvasDiagramEditor/README.md

   Basic functionality includes:

-        Create new solution
+    Create new solutions
-        Create new and Delete project
+    Create new and delete projects
-        Create new and Delete diagrams
+    Create new and delete diagrams
-        Load and Save solutions
+    Load and save solutions
-        Load and Save diagrams
+    Load and save diagrams
-        Load/Save tags
+    Load and save tags
-        Import/Export tags
+    Import and export tags
-        Export diagram to .DXF format (compatible with many CAD applications) Print solution
+    Export diagrams to .DXF file format (compatible with CAD applications) Print solutions
-        Import model
+    Import models
-        Undo and Redo any changes individually for each diagram Cut/Copy/Paste and Delete elements
+    Undo and redo any change made (individually for each diagram) Cut, copy, paste and delete any elements
-        Select All and None elements
+    Select all and none elements
-        Edit and Create New tags using built-in Tag Editor Keyboard shortcuts
+    Edit and create new tags using built-in Tag Editor Use program with Keyboard shortcuts
-        Zoom In and Out using mouse wheel
+    Zoom in and out using mouse wheel
+    Pan using mouse middle button
+    Create new elements using mouse right click (Context Menu) Select any element(s) using selection rectable (mouse left click) Mode element single element or all selected elements using mouse or arrow keys

   Currently supported logic elements:

     Wire
     AND Gate
     OR Gate
     Input Signal
     Output Signal

-  All Input and Output signals can be associated with external Tags.
+  Input and output signals can be associated with external Tags.

   Tag contains simple text metadata.
+You can create tag files in spreadsheet program and import them to editor or using built-in Tag Editor.

-  Data model is based on simple text syntax.
-You can cut & paste form clipboard parts of diagrams or you entire diagrams.
+  Data model is based on very simple text syntax.
+You can cut & paste form clipboard any parts of diagrams or even entire diagrams.
 You can select part of diagram and generate model from selection.

 ## Build

- CanvasDiagramEditor is built in Microsoft Visual Studio Express 2012 for Windows Desktop.
+  CanvasDiagramEditor is built with Microsoft Visual Studio Express 2012 for Windows Desktop.

   To run CanvasDiagramEditor you need to have installed Microsoft .NET version 3.5.

 ## License